vc64web/virtualc64web/README.md

 * virtual joystick for touch screen devices

 ## next goals
+* free positional custom keys as button overlays which trigger an action script
 * cleanup and refactoring of the UI javascript code
 * new  modern boot sequence/animation  replacing the standard emscripten visual boot code
 * javascript interface for settings of the emulation like (greydotbugemulation, autosnapshots)